-Not so long ago, foreigners looking for lending were facing major resistance in obtaining loans and bank financing to invest in property in Thailand.
+Not so long ago, foreigners looking for a mortgage were facing major resistance in obtaining loans and bank financing to invest in property in Thailand.
 With Thailand's growing popularity as an international property market and destination, things are changing.
 The early entrants were Bangkok Bank and UOB initially providing a very limited range of mortgage products for foreigners.

 Things are Changing

 If you look around the current financial situation prevailing across the globe, it's pretty good.
 Many buyers look to Banks in their own countries for financial backing or can explore a wide array of options now available to them.
-Preparation is the first step and shall help you in determining your current position and availability of foreign loan programs for investors considering property in Thailand.
+Preparation is the first step and shall help you in determining your current position and availability of foreign loan programs for investors considering financing a property in Thailand.

-Foreign buyers interested in seeking financing from these banks should be aware that both interest rates and loan-to-value (LTV) are significantly higher than current rates.
+Foreign buyers interested in seeking financing from these lending banks should be aware that both interest rates and loan-to-value (LTV) are significantly higher than current rates.
 Loan payback periods are usually shorter and deposits of up to 50% are required on some loans.
 For many foreign buyers, foreign lending becomes an uncompetitive proposition.

 However, ex-pats looking to settle down in Thailand with a stable income may find that a mortgage through one of these international lenders is a convenient way to save on rent and own a home.